Everything you know about cooking is wrong.

-You can make guac ahead of time.
+9. You can make guac ahead of time.

-Guacamole doesn’t take a ton of time to make, but it can be tempting to make anything ahead of time when you’re trying to get ready for an event.
+Guacamole doesn’t take a ton of time to make, but it can be tempting to prepare anything ahead of time when you’re trying to get ready for an event.
 Guacamole should never be one of those things, though, because all the lime juice in the world won’t stop the avocado from slowly oxidizing.

-Marinades tenderize meat.
+10. Marinades tenderize meat.

-Cooked pasta should be rinsed.
+11. Cooked pasta should be rinsed.